 Launch Point Labs, which has been working to launch multiple Delaware companies in 2022, helps startups for free out of the gate.
 Once the startup is profitable, it can become a paying client with access to LPL resources through either a monthly fee or equity.

-Here are Smith’s views on innovation in Delaware and the advice he’d give to hungry innovators.
+Here are Smith’s views on innovation in Delaware and his advice to hungry innovators.

 Delaware is a fantastic place to start a business and is becoming a hotbed of entrepreneurship.
 The First State has a favorable business climate, a long history of assisting businesses and an excellent track record for supporting entrepreneurs.